 Therefore, before doing anything, know how much money you’ve got to work with.
 There’s no point spending money on designs that are out of your reach than having to rework and rework designs until they are anywhere near your budget.
 Make sure you and your designer are on the same page and, finally, look at getting an estimate construction quote prior to finalizing your design and architectural drawings.

 ARE YOU CONSIDERING BUYING A RESIDENTIAL BUILDING ALLOTMENT?

 Well here are a few things to consider before placing that deposit…

-- Contour of Land: a) Contour of land in general terms means the fall in the land.
+The Contour of Land:a) The contour of the land in general terms means the fall in the land.
 Does it fall to the front, rear or side to side?
-Falls in land can have effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary b) Also large falls/slopes on land can cost you extra when it comes to site costs.
+Falls inland can have an effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary b) Also, large falls/slopes on land can cost you extra when it comes to site costs.